onshosni/Portfolio-Optimization/README.md

-# Portfolio-Optimization
+# Portfolio Optimization
-Portfolio optimization and simulation in Python
+Optimization and Simulation of a Tunisian stock market portfolio of shares using Python.